lightning-offerout – Command for offering payments¶

 The description is a short description of purpose of the offer, e.g. withdrawl from ATM.
 This value is encoded into the resulting offer and is viewable by anyone you expose this offer to.
 It must be UTF-8, and cannot use \u JSON escape codes.

-The vendor is another (optional) field exposed in the offer, and reflects who is issuing this offer (i.e. you) if appropriate.
+The issuer is another (optional) field exposed in the offer, and reflects who is issuing this offer (i.e. you) if appropriate.

 The label field is an internal-use name for the offer, which can be any UTF-8 string.